Mexico Pavilion – World Showcase – Epcot

-Plaza De Los Amigos – Clothing, blankets, crafts, toys, leather wallets and handbags, candy, tequila, and more.
+Plaza De Los Amigos – Carts selling clothing, blankets, crafts, toys, leather wallets and handbags, candy, tequila, and more.

 There are two major areas represented in the Mexico showcase.
 A portrayal of the arid desert regions of Mexico can be seen at the Cantina de San Angel, while the Mexican tropics are represented as a Mayan temple rising out of the Yucatan jungle.
 The Mayan pyramid is reflective of the pre-Columbian heritage of Mexico.

 El Rio del Tiempo – The River of Timeclosed on January 2, 2007, and reopened as “Gran Fiesta Tour Starring the Three Caballeros!” on April 6, 2007.
 The short but pleasant boat ride was sometimes called the Mexican “it’s a small world” because of its upbeat, repetitive theme song and small Audio-Animatronic dolls.

 The dances seen on the film in the pre-Columbian section of the El Rio del Tiempo boat ride illustrated a time when Mexican Indians prevailed in areas of the sciences and arts.
 The dances represented Nature and Science, Mathematics and Astronomy, Quetzalcoatl and Texcatlipoca, Aztec Warriors, an Aztec Marketplace, and Moctezuma’s Palace.